 Yoga for Sleep

-To begin the pose lie flat on a mat with your arms on your sides.
+As the name suggests, to sleep, the most important things are to relax and recoup.
+One cannot sleep with unrest in mind.
+Hence, try doing the relaxation pose to prepare for a sound sleep.
+To perform this yoga asana, lie flat on a mat with your arms on your sides.
 Relax your body and take deep breaths.
 Slowly move the wrists and ankles around in circles.
 It will relax your body further.
 Now stretch the toes and fingers apart.
-Finally contract and release your facial muscles and stay in the relaxed position as long as you can.
+Finally, contract and release your facial muscles and stay in a relaxed position as long as you can.
+It helps in relaxation of body muscles, calming of breathing and more.

 Downward Facing Dog

-Get on all fours and slowly lift the knees off of the floor while you exhale.
+It may take time for you to get in the mood to sleep.
+Another yoga pose, which can help you sleep is the downward-facing dog.
+As the name suggests, this yoga asana is simple to perform and has some great benefits on the mind and body too.
+To perform this asana, get on all fours and slowly lift the knees off of the floor while you exhale.
 Extend your legs as much as possible and tilt the pelvis slightly inward.
 Stay in the pose for a couple of minutes.
 This amazing pose reduces fatigue and insomnia and also improves digestion.
+This asana is great to stretch and get rid of the shoulders, hamstrings, hands, etc.

 Legs against the Wall